Grumpy Old Men (musical)

 Grumpy Old Men: The Musical is a stage musical with book by Dan Remmes songs composed by Neil Berg and lyrics by Nick Meglin.
 The music was orchestrated by Larry Hochman with additional orchestrations by Phil Reno.
 It is based on the 1993 Warner Bros. film Grumpy Old Men by Mark Steven Johnson which starred Jack Lemmon, Walter Matthau and Ann-Margret.
 It tells the story of two childhood friends, John Gustafson and Max Goldman, now aging neighbors.
 An old grudge resurfaces when a mysterious woman moves in across the street.

 The musical premiered in the United States at the storied Ogunquit Playhouse in Ogunquit, Maine in 2018.
 Its West Coast premiere was in Southern California at the La Mirada Theatre for the Performing Arts in 2019.
 Both premiere productions were directed by Matt Lenz and choreographed by Michele Lynch.

+Synopsis

+The play is set in the small town of Wabasha, Minnesota.
+Next-door neighbors John Gustafson and Max Goldman keep up a decades-old feud, stemming from when John married May, whom Max was also courting.
+Now widowers, they spend their days ice fishing and insulting each other.
+Other townspeople include John's 90-year-old father; Chuck, the owner of the local bait shop; his odd cousin Punky who has just moved in with him; and accident-prone mailman Harry.

+Both men are lonely since the passing of their wives.
+John is in trouble with the IRS, owing $18,000 in back taxes and $96,000 in penalties.
+He's forced to sell his beloved piano to raise money.
+His daughter, Melanie, has separated from her husband.
+When John insists that she move in with him, she lies and says she's already engaged to Max's son Jacob, a local attorney.
+The entire town, including the fathers, is delighted with the news.
+Melanie and Jacob go along with the charade, as they secretly harbor feelings for each other.

+Ariel Truax, a well-traveled and cosmopolitan widow, moves into the home across the street.
+Both Max and John spy on her, but rebuff her attempts at friendship.
+They spy Chuck spending Thanksgiving with her, who later chastizes the men for being afraid of Ariel.
+Chuck dies in his sleep shortly afterwards, leaving his store and house to Punky, a fishing trophy to Max, and the lock box that he stored his retirement savings in to John.